Fast and Robust Diffusion Posterior Sampling for MR Image Reconstruction Using the Preconditioned Unadjusted Langevin Algorithm: Methods

-For the diffusion reconstruction of the T2-weighted dataset, we exponentially reduced the diffusion noise level $\sigma_t$ from $\sigma_{\mathrm{max}}=0.1$, $\sigma_{\mathrm{max}} = 1$, or $\sigma_{\mathrm{max}} = 10$ down to $\sigma_{\mathrm{min}}=0.01$.
-Ten samples were drawn using ULA with the annealed likelihood and using pULA with exact likelihood, and the MMSE estimate was computed for both by averaging the samples.
-ULA was performed with $K=8$ Langevin iterations, whereas pULA was performed with $K=4$ Langevin iterations and 10 CG iterations for preconditioning.
+For the diffusion reconstruction of the T2-weighted dataset, we exponentially reduced the diffusion noise level $\sigma_t$ from $\sigma_{\mathrm{max}}=10$ to $\sigma_{\mathrm{min}}=0.01$.
+Ten samples were drawn and averaged using aULA, DPS and pULA with exact likelihood. $N=60$ noise levels were used for aULA and pULA with $K=8$ (aULA) and $K=4$ (pULA) Langevin iterations per noise level.
+The preconditioner was applied with $N_{CG}=10$ CG iterations using a warmstarting strategy detailed in Supporting Information Text S2.
+For DPS, we used the predictor sampling \cite{Song_ICLR_2021} with the same amount of network evaluations compared to the exact likelihood approach.
+The weighting of the DPS likelihood was set to $\zeta'=0.2$, which yields best results for 12x acceleration.
+If not stated otherwise, the same parameters were used for all other experiments.
+In addition, we tested all methods starting at $\sigma_{\mathrm{max}}=1$ and $\sigma_{\mathrm{max}}=0.1$ and correspondingly reduced the number of noise levels to $N=40$ and $N=20$, respectively.
 The regularization parameter for the undersampled $\ell_1$-Wavelet reconstruction was chosen by a grid search to obtain the best PSNR with respect to the fully sampled reconstruction.
 For all reconstructions, the time per sample was measured.
 All images were normalized by multiplication with the RSS of the coils to obtain an RSS scaling of the final reconstructions.
 Afterward, PSNR and SSIM values and error maps were computed with magnitude images relative to the fully sampled $\ell_1$-Wavelet reconstruction after multiplying all images with the foreground mask.